 Applicants who bring other important attributes to the University community may also receive additional consideration.
 These applicants include exceptional visual and performing artists and athletes.

 Please note that letters of recommendation are not required and will not be used in the decision-making process.

 The courses listed below represent the minimum required for admission consideration:

 Satisfying these minimum required courses does not guarantee admission.
-The typical student accepted to Florida State has 4.5 English courses, 5.5 math courses, 4.5 natural science courses, 5 social science courses, and 3.5 world language courses.
+The typical student accepted to Florida State has 4.5 English courses, 5.5 math courses, 5 natural science courses, 5 social science courses, and 3.5 world language courses.

-All information used to make an admission decision must be received by the published deadlines.
-In addition, the University reserves the right to close freshman admission earlier if warranted by enrollment limitations and the number and quality of applications.
-Generally, the University does not generally accept freshman applications for the spring term.
+* The University reserves the right to close freshman admission earlier if warranted by enrollment limitations and the number and quality of applications.
+Generally, the University does not accept freshman applicants for the spring term.